WebdevShefali/WebdevShefali/README.md

 🤝 All of my project source code are available on Github

-👩‍💻 All of my project previews are available at https://shefali.dev
+👩‍💻 All of my project previews are available at https://shefali.dev/projects/

-💬 Ask me about Frontend technologies.
+💬 Ask me about web development technologies.

 📫 Reach me at connect@shefali.dev

-⚡ Read my frontend development tips on Twitter at https://twitter.com/Shefali__J
+⚡ Read my web development tips on Twitter at https://twitter.com/Shefali__J

 🕮 Get my HTML ebook at https://shefali07.gumroad.com/l/wgrtio